-- Foreign Currency gifts of convertible foreign exchange, sent from abroad by an non resident Indian to a resident Indian.
+- Foreign Currency gifts of convertible foreign exchange, sent from abroad by a non-resident Indian to a resident Indian.

 - Special Bearer Bonds 1991.

-- Savings Certificates issues by the central government.
+- Savings Certificates issued by the central government.

 - Capital Investment Bonds up to Rs 10 lacs or Rs 1 million in a year.